Localizing genuine multiparty entanglement in noisy stabilizer states: LGME in graph states

 \section{LGME in graph states}

-In this Section, we discuss salient features of graph states, and present the definition of localizable entanglement.
-We also analytically calculate localizable entanglement when localization is achieved via Pauli measurements.
+In this Section, we discuss salient features of graph states, and present the definition of LE.
+We also calculate LE and one of its lower bounds corresponding to localization maximized for Pauli measurements.